TABLE Tantrix Tournament Rules – 2007 British Open version

 2) FS MISTAKES AFTER THE FREE MOVE

-· If the mistake is announced after the guilty player has finished their turn but before the innocent player has begun their turn then the forced space must be filled (and any others).
-A time-out adjustment applies.
+· If the mistake is announced after the guilty player has finished their turn but before the innocent player has begun their turn then the forced space must be filled (as must any resulting forced spaces)

-· If the mistake is announced after the innocent player has completed their first move (i.e. picked up a replacement) then play continues normally.
-No moves are taken back, and no time-out adjustment is applied.
+· If the mistake is announced after the innocent player has completed their first move (i.e. picked up a replacement tile) then play continues normally.
+No moves are taken back.

 3) FS MISTAKES DURING THE END GAME

 It should be possible to undo all mistakes during the endgame.
 However, as undoing a mistake could advantage the guilty player, the innocent player can choose whether or not to undo.
-In any case, the normal time-out adjustments apply.
 Remember (rule 2.l.) that all moves during the endgame are considered confirmed as soon as the tile touches the Tantrix.